-ES 101B Physical Wellbeing I - Fitness Walking
+ES 100A Physical Wellbeing - Fitness Walking

 This course is designed to prepare students to live a healthy and active life.
-Lectures will focus on the health and wellness of the eleven human physiological systems and expose students to principles of exercise and nutrition to maintain healthy function.
-Includes an activity lab.
+Lectures will focus on the health and wellness of the eleven human physiological systems and expose students to principles of exercise, nutrition, personal hygiene, and disease management to maintain health and personal wellness.
+This course will also introduce students to walking as a fitness activity while implementing and evaluating a personal walking program.
+The course will emphasize the knowledge that walking is a safe and effective method for enhancing fitness.
+2 credit hours (1 hour of lecture and 2 fifty-minute activity sessions per week.)